 Complaints Handling Policy

 The Complaints Handling Procedure (CHP) reflects Glasgow Caledonian New York College’s (GCNYC or ‘the College’) commitment to valuing complaints.
 Students, recent students, applicants and members of the public should feel free to raise matters of concern without risk of disadvantage.
 Our aim is to resolve issues of dissatisfaction as close to the initial point of contact as possible and to conduct thorough and fair investigations of complaints so that, where appropriate, we can make evidence-based decisions on the facts of each individual case.
 The Policy can be viewed in the GCNYC Catalog.
+The full procedure can be found here.

 For more information on filing a formal complaint, please contact firstname.lastname@example.org.